 The State Constitution prohibits the State from incurring debt except for limited purposes, for limited periods of time and in inconsequential amounts.
-State courts have defined debt to mean any obligation of the State requiring payment out of future years' general revenues.
-Accordingly, the State currently has, and upon issuance of the Series 2011A Notes will have, no outstanding general obligation debt.
+The State courts have defined debt to mean any obligation of the State requiring payment out of future years' general revenues.
+Accordingly, the State currently has, and upon the issuance of the Series 2011A Notes will have, no outstanding general obligation debt.

 The State has entered into lease-purchase agreements, including some providing security for outstanding certificates of participation, in order to finance various public projects.
 The obligations of the State to make lease payments beyond any current Fiscal Year are contingent upon appropriations by the General Assembly.
 At June 30, 2010, the minimum lease payments due under lease-purchase agreements entered into by the State were estimated to be \$80.8 million in Fiscal Year 2011-12.
-On December 16, 2010, the State entered into an additional annually renewable lease-purchase agreement to finance K-12 school construction pursuant to the State's "Building Excellent Schools Today" (BEST) program.
-For Fiscal Year 2011-12, the BEST December 2010 issuance added \$15.2 million to the previously existing \$11.9 million of Net Base Rent due in that year under the BEST program.
-See Notes 24 and 40 to the financial statements included in the State's Fiscal Year 2009-10 CAFR appended to this Official Statement for a discussion of the State's notes, bonds and certificates payable and material subsequent events that occurred after June 30, 2010, but before publication of the financial statements.
+See Notes 24 and 40 to the audited financial statements included in the State's CAFR for Fiscal Year 2009-10 appended to this Official Statement as part of Appendix A for a discussion of the State's notes, bonds, and certificates of participation payable and material subsequent events that occurred after June 30, 2010, but before publication of the State's CAFR for Fiscal Year 2009-10.
+On December 16, 2010, the State entered into an additional annually renewable lease-purchase agreement (the "2010 BEST Lease") to finance K-12 school construction pursuant to the State's "Building Excellent Schools Today" ("BEST") program.
+For Fiscal Year 2011-12, the 2010 BEST Lease added \$15.17 million to the previously existing \$11.88 million of Net Base Rent due in that year under the BEST Program.

 Separate from lease-purchase agreements, the State is authorized to enter into lease or rental agreements for buildings and/or equipment.
 All of the lease/rental agreements for buildings and/or equipment contain a stipulation that continuation of the lease is subject to funding by the State legislature.
 Historically, these leases have been renewed in the normal course of business and are therefore treated as non-cancelable for financial reporting purposes.
 At June 30, 2010, the minimum lease/rental payments due for buildings and/or equipment for Fiscal Year 2010-11 and Fiscal Year 2011-12 were estimated to be \$88.3 million and \$74.4 million, respectively.
+See Note 22 to the audited financial statements included in the State's CAFR for Fiscal Year 2009-10 appended to this Official Statement as part of Appendix A.

 For the purpose of financing certain qualified federal aid transportation projects in the State, CDOT issues Transportation Revenue Anticipation Notes.
-At June 30, 2010, CDOT had outstanding \$947.6 million in aggregate principal amount of such notes.
+At June 30, 2010, CDOT had outstanding \$947.63 million in aggregate principal amount of such notes.
 These notes are payable solely from certain federal and State funds that are allocated on an annual basis by the State Transportation Commission, in its sole discretion.
-The allocated funds are expected to be comprised of highway moneys paid directly to CDOT by the U.S. Department of Transportation, and appropriations of revenues from the Highway Users Tax Fund allocated by statute to CDOT.
+The allocated funds are expected to be comprised of highway moneys paid directly to

+CDOT by the U.S. Department of Transportation, and appropriations of revenues from the Highway Users Tax Fund allocated by statute to CDOT.